FC Rotor Volgograd

-SC Rotor Volgograd (СK Ротор) is a Russian professional football club from the large city of Volgograd, Volgograd Oblast (formerly Stalingrad).
+SC Rotor Volgograd (СK Ротор Волгоград) is a Russian professional football club from the large city of Volgograd, Volgograd Oblast (formerly Stalingrad).
 The club plays in the second-tier Russian First League, and are the largest and best supported Volgograd club.
 For most of their existence, they have been the city's only representatives in the national league system.

 They played at the top level of Soviet/Russian football either side of World War II, from 1989 to 1990, from 1991 to 2004 and in the 2020–21 season.
 During the 1990s, they were one of the strongest clubs in newly independent Russia and qualified for European competition four times.
 In recent years, financial and ownership difficulties have repeatedly threatened their professional status and they have played mostly in lower regional leagues.

 The team currently plays its home games at the Volgograd Arena since 2018.

 History

 Both the current team name and the former name "Traktor" are references to the Stalingrad Tractor Factory, once a major producer of tractors, and the scene of heavy fighting during the Battle of Stalingrad during World War II.